This homemade Slovak potato halusky is made with fresh potatoes and flour and fried with bacon and cottage cheese. It’s Slovakian food at it’s finest.

 You know those meals that get passed down from generation to generation?
 This is one of those meals.
 Hearty, homey and delicious.
 Mr. Nutmeg Nanny’s grandmother used to make this meal a lot when he was a child.
 For almost four years I have listened to him talk about the deliciousness of these little potato dumplings.
 Finally on Saturday night we decided to give the recipes a try.
 It was a lot of fun cooking with Mr. NN in the kitchen and the meal turned out delicious.
-I helped fry the bacon and I helped eat the bacon (quality control) Mr. NN did all the rest.
+I helped fry the bacon (and eat the bacon) but Mr. NN did all the rest.
 I even taught him how to use my KitchenAid mixer.
-He only got the speed and lock button mixed up once I know that mistake.
+He only got the speed and lock button mixed up once.
+I know that mistake.
 I made it the first time I used it too.

 8 slices bacon